Dhriti13/Test/README.md

-This is the information file of the test repo.
+This is the information file of the test repository.
 This info is added from the github and will be pulled to the linux machine